jjdechavez/neat-starter/src/posts/what-i-have-learn-on-dns.md

 > **[cp-upload-staging.digiteer.dev@8.8.4.4 (Default):](<>)**\
 > cp-upload-staging.digiteer.dev.
 300 IN	CNAME	d2iuzkbz6gz75k.cloudfront.net.

+Also try to set nameservers as ALL then try again to dig, and will get tons of details on hostname.

 When there is result, means the hostname is ok, probably on your AWS infrastructure

 On your AWS Console, go on CloudFront and check the hostname **cp-upload-staging.digiteer.dev** is available.
 Check your CloudFormation, check your cp-upload-stack and open the resources and event to check the status if it's deleted.